apurva-bh/cm523-test-your-connections/README.md

 - GitHub is connected to Tower.

 ## Requirements to Complete This Assignment
-- [ ] You've installed development dependencies
+- [ ] You've installed Tower, connected it to GitHub, and installed your development dependencies.
 - [ ] You've added the words "I did it!" to the `h1` tag inside the HTML file (hint: make sure this is _exactly_ what you write inside the `h1` tag)
 - [ ] You've opened a pull request to this assignment successfully using VSCode and Tower